andresokol/teentimes-engine/TASKLIST.md

 These a things to be done:

 ### On server side

-* Switch to AJAX
-* Redesign admin page
+* Search
 * Cipher passwords in table
+* Auto-crop user pictures
+* Background-choose-menu
+* Change-password-menu
+* Visible-on-first-page-menu

 ### On client side

+* Random background from list
+* Search page
+* Limit amount of posts on page